 The consolidated financial statements include Aurea Alas Limited, which is a variable interest entity of which we are the primary beneficiary (see Note 3).
 On August 18, 2020, Aurea entered into a license agreement with a third-party vendor (the "Vendor"), whereby they licensed the rights to use certain available radio frequency spectrum for satellite communications.
 The Company shall pay an annual Reservation Fee of \$120,000 while the Company pursues up to four (4) NGSO satellite filing(s) via the Vendor.
 The Reservation Fee is levied on the date the filing(s) is received at the International Telecommunication Union (ITU).
 The Reservation Fee is payable annually at the anniversary of the date of receipt, as long as the customer retains the NGSO filing(s).
-The Reservation Fee submission to the ITU to bring into use any of the frequency assignments of a given constellation, an annual License Fee of \$120,000 shall be paid in lieu of the Reservation Fee.
+The Reservation Fee payment continues to be payable until any of the frequency assignments of the NGSO filing(s) are brought into use.
+Upon the submission to the ITU to bring into use any of the frequency assignments of a given constellation, an annual License Fee of \$120,000 shall be paid in lieu of the Reservation Fee.
 On February 1, 2021, the Vendor submitted the license filing to the ITU and on April 6, 2021, the ITU published the license filing for LIZZIE IOMSAT.
 Payments began in February 2021.
 For the years ended December 31, 2022 and 2021 the Company recorded payments of \$120,000 and \$110,000 in Other General and Administrative expenses.